 Because reinsurers are entitled to a portion of our premiums under our quota share reinsurance arrangements, changes in the amount of premiums ceded under these arrangements affect our revenue.
-Furthermore, reductions in the amount of premiums ceded under quota share reinsurance arrangements may result in an increase to our minimum capital and surplus requirements, and an increase in corresponding capital contributions to our health insurance subsidiaries.
-Refer to "Liquidity and Capital Resources" for more information.
+Furthermore, reductions in the amount of premiums ceded under quota share reinsurance arrangements may result in an increase to our minimum capital and surplus requirements, and an increase in corresponding capital contributions by Holdco to our health insurance subsidiaries.